-This project is funded by Erasmus+ KA2 grant Agreement No · 2021-1-PT01-KA220-HED-000023543.
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License

 Executive Summary

 The Erasmus+ project "Back2Basics - Bridging the gap between higher education and labour market by fostering digital skills" (2021-1-PT01-KA220-HED-000023543) aims to address the digital transformation within higher education (HE) systems and to align these systems more closely with labor market needs.
 Coordinated by the University of Aveiro (Portugal), and in partnership with the University of Macedonia (Greece), Association BioLiving (Portugal), and GRI - Gabinete de Recolocación Industrial (Spain), the project focuses on enhancing digital skills among educators and students to create a more digitally prepared workforce.
 Key objectives of the project include modernizing teaching practices, upskilling students with valuable digital competencies, aligning HE programmes with labor market demands, enhancing online security awareness, and improving collaboration between HE institutions and the labor market.